Freemasonry is one of the world's oldest fraternities, founded on three Grand Principles; Brotherly Love, Relief and Truth.

 Yes.
 Whilst UGLE, following the example of medieval stonemasons, is, and has always been, restricted to men, however, there is no reason why your Wife or Partner cannot participate in and enjoy the Fraternity as women Freemasons have two separate Grand Lodges, which are restricted to women.
 To find out more about Freemasonry for women please visit the following links:

-Interested in becoming a Freemason, please read the
+Interested in becoming a Freemason, please read the then

 Yes, Freemasonry welcomes all Family members to participate in the social events.
 Many Lodges have social committees made up of wives, partners and girl friends, who play an important role in organising or helping to organise the years social events for the Lodge.
 Children are also welcome at most of the social events.
 Your Family can be involved as much or as little as they what to be, there is no pressure.